yashd-dev/Python-Problems/README.md

 #  Random Python Problems
-This is a bunch of random python programs solving problems off the internet
+This is a bunch of python programs solving problems off the internet and college

 ## Contributing